ibrahimmkhalid/ultralytics/docs/en/modes/track.md

 ### Tracker Selection

-Ultralytics also allows you to use a modified tracker configuration file.
-To do this, simply make a copy of a tracker config file (for example, `custom_tracker.yaml`) from [ultralytics/cfg/trackers](https://github.com/ultralytics/ultralytics/tree/main/ultralytics/cfg/trackers) and modify any configurations (except the `tracker_type`) as per your needs.
+SFDT_Ibrahim also allows you to use a modified tracker configuration file.
+To do this, simply make a copy of a tracker config file (for example, `custom_tracker.yaml`) from [sfdt_ibrahim/cfg/trackers](https://github.com/sfdt_ibrahim/sfdt_ibrahim/tree/main/sfdt_ibrahim/cfg/trackers) and modify any configurations (except the `tracker_type`) as per your needs.

 !!! example

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load the model and run the tracker with a custom configuration file
         model = YOLO("yolo11n.pt")